GLOSSARY @F-L-O-W

 mood

-mood sets the emotional backdrop for one’s experience of
+emotional backdrop for one’s experience of the world.

 motivational density